 Clients and students often ask me, “C.J., you always seem to have a million things going on.
 How do you keep track of it all?”
 Their questions imply that they believe I am more organized, focused, or productive than the average bear.
 Personally, I’m not so sure that’s true.
 You should see my desk, for example!
-But I do have a system, and in honor of New Year’s resolution-makers everywhere, I’m going to share it with y’all.
+But I do have a system, and in honor of New Year’s resolution-makers everywhere, I’m going to share it with y’all (or with youse, as I now live in Philadelphia).

 Setting up my system begins at the end of every year, when I make three lists.
 I include all areas of my life in these lists — business, health, relationships, etc.